 Tax equity can be measured in several ways.
 The benefits principle states that people should pay taxes according to the benefit that they receive from the tax, such as the gasoline tax that is used to build roads and bridges.
 Then there is the ability-to-pay principle, which states that people should pay taxes in proportion to their ability to pay.
 Obviously, according to this principle, the wealthy should pay more.

 On the other hand, the marginal utility of money explains why the risk that an investor takes is not very much.
 After all, why are investors more afraid of losing a specific sum of money than earning an equal amount?
 For instance, suppose an investor has $100,000 and wants to make a $50,000 investment.
 If he loses $50,000, then he only has $50,000 left.
 If he earns $50,000 more, then he has an extra $50,000, but this extra $50,000 has less value than the money that would be lost if the investment was not successful.
-When people have enormous sums of money, the risk of loss is especially little, because what else are they going to do with the money?
-Think about it, if you buy a Picasso painting for $106.5 million dollars, then how are you going to earn income on it?
-Your hope is that someone else will eventually pay even more than you did, but if you have to take a loss on it, you will probably still have hundreds of millions of dollars left, because you probably would not have bought the painting otherwise.
+When people have enormous sums of money, the risk of loss is especially small, because what else can they do with the money?
+Think about it, if you buy a Picasso painting for $106.5 million dollars, then how will you earn income on it?
+Your hope is that someone else will eventually pay even more than you did, but if you must take a loss on it, you will probably still have hundreds of millions of dollars left, because you probably would not have bought the painting otherwise.
 This is why wealthy people do not worry too much about how much they pay for things, because each of their dollars matters little to them.
 Poor people spend time to save money, such as clipping coupons, while the wealthy spend money to save time.
-Although time is a valuable commodity indeed, the poor nonetheless have to spend their time doing these things because otherwise they would have to spend more time working so that they can afford the essentials of life.
+Although time is a valuable commodity indeed, the poor nonetheless must spend their time doing these things because otherwise they must spend more time working so that they can afford the essentials of life.

 And what about the inequity of employment taxes?
 Why should employment taxes only apply to employment?
 There is no good economic argument as to why employment taxes cannot be applied to all income, regardless of its source, especially since, as a regressive flat tax, it is a major burden on the poor and the middle class.
 This is beginning to change with the new net investment income tax, but it should be expanded so that working income is not taxed any more than investment income or inheritance, especially since the latter forms of income flow mostly to the wealthy.